CColeson/CColeson/README.md

-Currently on _Shallow Be Thy Graves_, a rouguelike, soulslike, COD-Zombies clone
+Currently working on _Shallow Be Thy Grave_, a rouguelike, soulslike, COD-Zombies clone

 Might learn Rust in the future idk.